Des Moines Water Quality at a Glance

 Consider Home Filtration

-While DMWW’s water meets all federal standards, some residents may prefer additional filtration for taste, odor, or to address specific contaminants.
+While DMWW’s water meets all federal standards, some residents prefer additional filtration for taste, odour, or to address specific contaminants like disinfection byproducts.
 Choose NSF-certified filters appropriate for your water quality concerns.
+See our water filter solutions guide for independently reviewed recommendations.

 Support Water Quality Advocacy